Duszed/Nomad-Aerospace-Flight-Systems/README.md

 Hobbywing X11 G2 (14S) paired with 43×14 folding carbon propellers.

-**Design hover point** — at 60 kg all-up weight (15 kg per axis), the manufacturer thrust curve indicates roughly **1.9 kW and ~36 A per axis at 54 V nominal (~7.8 g/W)**, with substantial peak-thrust margin remaining for gust response and maneuvering.
-These figures are the design baseline from the datasheet curve below; per-airframe dynamometer validation is part of the commissioning process.
+**Design hover point**  at 60 kg all-up weight (15 kg per axis), the manufacturer thrust curve indicates roughly **1.9 kW and ~36 A per axis at 54 V nominal (~7.8 g/W)**, with substantial peak-thrust margin remaining for gust response and maneuvering.
+These figures are the design baseline from the datasheet curve below; per airframe dynamometer validation is part of the commissioning process.

 ![Thrust curve](assets/thrust_graph_54v.png)